lucaong/wheels-class/README.md

     return "I am a class method";
   }

-  // first argument is the class `prototype` property (here Foo.prototype) proto.instanceMethod = function() {
+  // first argument is the prototype of the instance (same as Foo._instance_proto) proto.instanceMethod = function() {
     return "Hello :)";
   }